aeventre/Quadcopter/README.md

 ## Overview

 This repository contains the KiCad hardware design files for the custom flight controller PCB and the Arduino/PlatformIO firmware that runs on it.
-The flight controller interfaces with four off-the-shelf ESCs, an RC receiver via CRSF/ExpressLRS, and an onboard 6-axis IMU to stabilize and control the drone.
+The flight controller interfaces a four channel off-the-shelf ESC, an RC receiver via CRSF/ExpressLRS, and an onboard 6-axis IMU to stabilize and control the drone.

 ## Hardware